Church of the Incarnation (Dallas, Texas)

 The Church of the Incarnation is a parish of the Diocese of Dallas of the Episcopal Church, located at 3966 McKinney Avenue in Dallas, Texas.

 The church was founded in 1879 by Bishop Alexander Garrett as the Cathedral Chapel of the Incarnation.
 It was originally built on the corner of McKinney and Harwood, to a considerable degree north of Dallas's business and residential community.
 In 1897 the mission church became a full-fledged parish of the Diocese of Dallas.
 In 1902 a brick building was dedicated and used as the church for the next twenty-five years.
 In 1927 the church moved to a new building farther north on McKinney at Cambrick Avenue.
 Sixteen rectors have served the church since its founding and the modest brick chapel has become a 5 acre close serving the Dallas community with a Christian volunteer force of 1,800 households.

 The church is one of 74 Episcopal churches and missions in the Diocese of Dallas, which is a member of Province VII of the Episcopal Church of the United States (TEC) and a part of the worldwide Anglican Communion.
 The interim rector is the Rt.
 Rev. Gregory Brewer.
-It is one of the largest parishes in the diocese.
+It is one of the largest parishes in the Episcopal Church.
+The church reported 4,947 members in 2019 and 5,094 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $6,095,756 with average Sunday attendance (ASA) of 1,005 persons, making it the second most attended church in the denomination after only St. Martin's Episcopal Church (Houston).